Storyline vs. Captivate: Features of Articulate Storyline and Adobe Captivate Compared Side-by-Side

 What content types do Articulate Storyline and Adobe Captivate support?

 Articulate Storyline is better when it comes to importing PowerPoint content.
 And Adobe Captivate scores higher with virtual reality, responsive content, and Adobe Photoshop import.
-Both authoring tools work equally well with Cluelabs widgets and software simulations and generally support modern eLearning trends.
+Both authoring tools work equally well with Cluelabs gamification widgets, external chatbots, and generally support modern eLearning trends.

 Which authoring tool provides a better user experience?